Kamalesh3112/Data-Science---Methods-and-pre-techniques/README.md

 # Data Science -Methods-and-pre-techniques
 It contains and covers most of the techniques that can be and used in most of the machine learning , Data Analytics and Data Analysis .
-It consist of including Regressions , Classifiers and insightful algorithms that can used in many data functionalities.
+It consist of including Regressions , Classifiers , Clusters , Support Vector Machine(SVMs), K Nearest Neighbour Algorithm(KNN)and there are some more techniques in this repository.
+Insightful algorithms that can used in many data functionalities.

 Some classification techniques, such as decision trees, SVMs and neural networks, can also be used to do regressions.